yeyingbao/ssq-lottery-analysis/README.md

 ## Overview

-This project analyzes historical data from the Double Color Ball (SSQ) lottery in China, spanning from 2008 to 2023 (2354 periods).
+This project analyzes historical data from the Double Color Ball (SSQ) lottery（双色球彩票） in China, spanning from 2008 to 2023 (2354 periods).
 The goal is to statistically examine patterns, win rates, ball frequencies, and potential anomalies (e.g., prize pool effects) to detect signs of manipulation or randomness.
 Inspired by online discussions (e.g., on Zhihu), it tests hypotheses like the "High Prize Pool Clearance Theory" using rigorous statistical methods.

 The analysis is implemented in Python and includes:
 - Time series overviews of prize pools and sales.